ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Sensor offset: position from which the detecting face sends the raycast to detect blocks
 - Output mode: type of output created by the sensor when it is activated (the output is always $0$ otherwise)
   - Trigger: output the value selected in the "Output value" setting
-  - Measurement: output the distance to the detected object multiplied by the "Output value" setting
+  - Measurement: output the distance to the detected object in meters multiplied by the "Output value" setting
     - Same as "Trigger" when inverted trigger is used
   - Normalized: output $\frac{\text{measurement}}{\text{range}}$
 - Trigger: condition used to determine when to send an output